aliciagarciasierra/GarciaSierra_Gratz_AJS/README.md

 REPLICATION INSTRUCTIONS

-Does an Educational Reform Moderate the Relationship between Genes and Life Chances?
-Evidence from the United Kingdom.
+Does Expanding Free Secondary Education Moderate the Relationship between Genes and Socioeconomic Outcomes?
+Evidence from the Education Act of 1944 in England.

 Authors: García-Sierra, Alicia & Grätz, Michael